keeganmjgreen/3D-Printed-Sensors-Development-Platform/Example-Process-Flow.md

 We start with continuous fabrication, building our design from the ground up using conductive and structural plastics (conductive and regular 3D printing filament).

 First, we lay down electrically conductive traces on the 3D printing surface.
-These will make up the electrical terminals and so-called *sensing elements* of our accelerometer and temperature sensor:
+These will make up the electrical terminals and *sensing elements* of our accelerometer and temperature sensor:

 <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/Example-Process-Flow/Figure (1).png" alt="Figure (1)" style="zoom:25%;" /> \
     ​